valadaptive/ntsc-rs/crates/openfx-plugin/README.md

 ## Building

-Building the OpenFX plugin only requires Cargo.
+Building the OpenFX plugin requires Cargo and [rust-bindgen]( https://rust-lang.github.io/rust-bindgen/requirements.html).
 A custom build script is used to package the plugin into an OpenFX bundle.
 To build, run:

 ```sh
 cargo run --bin build-plugin -- --release
 ```

-That'll build a release build--for a debu build, just leave off the `--release` part.
+That'll build a release build--for a debug build, just leave off the `--release` part.

 Building for macOS likely requires signing and notarization.
 I don't have a Mac or an Apple Developer account, so I can't provide any assistance there.